megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 The X and Y values completely define a point.
 Two instances of this class with the same X and Y coordinates represent the same point.
 Changing the value of either coordinate produces a new point.

-They are useful for representing properties of other objects and are usually implemented as immutable objects.
+They are useful for representing properties of other objects and are usually implemented as **immutable objects**.
 One of the great strengths of value objects is that they allow the model to speak the ubiquitous language by replacing primitives with bespoke small objects that make the code clearer and encapsulate related business logic.

-As an example, consider this "Order" class.
+As an example, consider this `Order` class.

 ```csharp
 class Order